lukso-network/docs/docs/learn/getting-started.md

 :::note Manual Deployment

-You can also create new [Universal Profiles](../../standards/accounts/introduction.md) by ⚒️ [deploying them programmatically](./advanced-guides/deploy-up-with-lsp23.md).
-However, please keep in mind that you would also have to deploy your own [Transaction Relay Service](../../standards/accounts/lsp15-transaction-relayer-api.md) to allow gasless onboarding.
+You can also create new [Universal Profiles](../standards/accounts/introduction.md) by ⚒️ [deploying it programmatically](./universal-profile/advanced-guides/deploy-up-with-lsp23.md).
+However, please keep in mind that you would also have to deploy your own [Transaction Relay Service](../standards/accounts/lsp15-transaction-relayer-api.md) to allow gasless onboarding.
 Customly deployed profiles will not receive free monthly transaction quota through the LUKSO Transaction Relay Service.

 :::

 :::tip Relayer API

-If you want to deploy Universal Profiles for your users, please check out our [Relayer API](../../tools/services/relayer-developer.md).
+If you want to deploy Universal Profiles for your users, please check out our [Relayer API](../tools/services/relayer-developer.md).

 :::